transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 ## Next steps
 {: #console-deploy-ocp-rhm-next-steps}

-When you access your console, you can use the **nodes** tab of your console UI to create CAs, peers, or an ordering service.
+When you access your console, you can use the **Nodes** tab of your console UI to create CAs, peers, or an ordering service.
 See the [Build a network tutorial](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-build-network#ibp-console-build-network){: external} to get started with the console.

 To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage){: external}.